Supervision Interpolation via LossMix: Generalizing Mixup for Object Detection and Beyond: Methodology

-In the case of standard image classification and segmentation with cross-entropy loss, LossMix optimization is equivalent to that of Mixup style label mixing:
+\paragraph{Classification \& Segmentation} For standard classification and segmentation with Cross-Entropy loss, we can show that LossMix optimization is equivalent to that of Mixup:

-This shows that, by design, LossMix shares similar benefits with Mixup in cross-entropy based classification problems.
+This means LossMix enjoys the same advantages as Mixup when applied to CE-based classification and segmentation problems~\citep{ mixup, cutmix, mixup_cls_adv, manifold_mixup, mixup_cls_dual, puzzlemix, stylemix, supermix, mixup_cls_fixbi, regmixup, tokenmix, automix, openmixup, over_train_mixup}.
 It is worth noting that loss-mixing formulation for Mixup by itself is not new~\cite{mixup_code,automix}.
-What sets LossMix apart is its use of the Supervision Interpolation Training framework to replace label mixing with loss mixing at a fundamental level.
-This significantly enhances its generalizability, making cross-entropy loss and classification a special case rather than the only option.
-Since Mixup's advantages in classification have been well studied~\cite{ supermix, stylemix, puzzlemix, tokenmix, automix, over_train_mixup, mixup_cls_fixbi, regmixup, manifold_mixup, mixup_cls_dual, mixup_cls_adv, cutmix, mixup}, we will focus on exploring LossMix for object detection and domain adaptation.
+What sets LossMix apart is its use of the Supervision Interpolation concept to replace label mixing with loss mixing at a fundamental level.
+This significantly enhances its generalizability, making CE-based classification a special case rather than the only option.
+Since the benefits of LossMix/Mixup for classification are well studied, we focus on exploring LossMix for object detection and domain adaptation.